 My name is Paula McDonough and I am The Venerable Bead or Venbead for short.
-I am a newly single mother of two wonderful children ages 19 and 16.
+I am a single mother of two wonderful children ages 21 and 17.
 I am a clinical social worker and I am also a recent breast cancer survivor.
 I’ve had a love affair with bead and jewelry designing since 1994.
 It has changed forms many times but never waned.
 The glass bug hit in early 2005 while I was reading a Bead and Button magazine article about a borosilicate bead artist who started glassing in her 40's.
 I had never seen borosilicate glass before but I felt drawn to it.
 After that, I started buying boro beads from self representing artists to incorporate into my jewelry.
 Then it occurred to me that I could probably learn how to make them myself.
 In the spring of 2005 I took a wonderful nine week lampworking class and in July 2005 I set up a glass studio in my home.
 I have been happily melting glass ever since.

 Why Cremation Pendants?